waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v124 - Notepad Reorganization)
+# Gem's Strategic Journal (v125 - Post-Critique Cleanup)

 ## I. Core Principles & Lessons Learned
 - **Trust the Data:** Game State Information is the absolute source of truth.
 My own feeling of being "stuck" is a hallucination if the data contradicts it.